Jean Antoine de Collaert: Holland service: 1806–1809

 After Louis Bonaparte became sovereign of the newly created Kingdom of Holland, Collaert was promoted to major general on 7 March 1806.
 Another source stated that the promotion occurred on 6 April 1807.
 He was named commander of the 4th Military District at Deventer on 6 July 1806.
 He was assigned to go to the Zeist training camp on 13 September and led a brigade in Claude Ignace François Michaud's division went it left to fight against the Kingdom of Prussia on 25 September.
 However he soon resigned because of bad health and was replaced in command by Karel Frans Joseph Maschek in October.

 He was appointed a knight of the Order of the Reunion on 1 January 1807, a commander on 16 February and a grand officer of the order on 19 May the same year.
-He was named colonel-general of the Holland Royal Guard on 8 May 1807.
+He was named colonel-general of the Dutch Royal Guard on 8 May 1807.
 He retired from the army on 3 August 1808 with a pension of 4,000 guilders, later raised to 6,000.
 He briefly returned to active service on 7 August 1809 during the Walcheren Campaign, assuming command of Breda.
 However, he broke his leg and had to resign command two weeks later.